UllaMontonen/TicketGuru/RESTDoc/Testing.md

     - **Goal**: Ensure Ticket types are matched correctly with corresponding event when fetched from `/api/events/{id}/tickettypes`.
     - **Expected Result**: Ticket type info that is linked to the event which ID is inserted.

+4. **Test Fringe Numbers and Amounts**

+    - **Goal**: Ensure that the system correctly handles fringe numbers and amounts (e.g., very large numbers, negative numbers, zero, etc.) without bugs.
+    - **Expected Result**: The system should either correctly process these numbers or return an appropriate error message, without crashing or behaving unexpectedly.